haiiliin/abqcy/docs/getting-started.md

 ```shell
 abqcy compile <path-to-your-subroutine>
 ```
-This will compile your subroutine into a `.c` file and a `.h` file, and then thye will be compiled into a `.obj` file that can be used by Abaqus.
+This will compile your subroutine into a `.c` file and a `.h` file, and then they will be compiled into a `.obj` file that can be used by Abaqus.
 These files are in the same directory as your subroutine.

 Now you can use the subroutine in Abaqus, like: